Flourish.jpg

 …displaying key figures for Swiss municipalities.

 This is a more complex choropleth map than the previous one.
-First, what is quite evident is the capacity to adjust map colours.
+First, what is quite evident is the ability to adjust map colours.
 That is, one can choose to colour the map either by minimum or maximum premiums.
 This is achieved by including two columns that contain the values for colouring the map.
 Additionally, the rather comprehensive pop-up window or tooltip displays detailed information regarding minimum and maximum premiums as well as the maximum potential savings – per month and year.

 Line chart